-Regular and consistent recognition is key to ensuring an engaged and motivated workforce, and as the working environment evolves, so must the recognition process.
+Regular and consistent recognition is key to ensuring an engaged and motivated workforce, and as the working environment evolves, so must the social recognition process.
 Over the last decade, the manner in which employees communicate has changed significant, becoming much more social and on-the-go.

 As the next generation of workers enter the job market, businesses will need to ensure they are aware of these trends and how they are going to evolve.
 By adding a social element to recognition, employers will find they are able to boost morale and improve loyalty at a time when employee retention is a challenge.